 What is Za’atar?

 The Arabic word Za’atar refers to both a species of herb as well as to a seasoning blend.
 The Zaatar seasoning blend is used throughout the Middle East but has especially powerful association with Palestine.
 No one recipe is alike and there are probably as many variations as there are cooks.
-Nevertheless, there are some central ingredients that define za’atar: Sesame seeds, thyme and sumac.
-The species of thyme (whether a wild species or the species native to Greece and Israel/Palenstine) varies by region.
-The other herbs and spices commonly included in za’atar are oregano, marjoram, coriander and cumin.
+Nevertheless, there are some key defining ingredients which I’ll discuss further down.

 Two varieties of za’atar are green za’atar and red za’atar, the primary difference being the ratio of green herbs to the red sumac.
 I have encountered green za’atar far more often than the red variety in my travels and I also its balanced flavor more.